top of page

 800 Adams (Adams School / Grace Court School) is sold to Maricopa County Regional School District.

 The entire project is acquired by Pacific Oak/VERUS.
 Project is renamed to MADISON SQUARE to honor the significant past of this location.

-Phoenix Madison Square Garden was torn down for the new office building with Garden museum and Grace Court School was repurposed as an office building.
+Phoenix Madison Square Garden was torn down for the construction of 100 & 250 Seventh and Grace Court School was repurposed as an office building.

 The Grace Court School closed.

 Phoenix Madison Square Garden closed and was repurposed as an auto parts warehouse.